Navigation & Positioning (N&P)

 Dr. Brito-Brito has experience with MicroElectroMechanical System (MEMS) design and fabrication, which can be used to develop sensing technology using microwave circuits.
 His previous work includes the design of transmission lines, antennas, and filters and he finds in particular very interesting the possibility of applying this knowledge to create sensing technology.

-Dr. Brito-Brito serves as a reviewer for the IEEE Transactions on Microwave Theory and Techniques, IEEE Transactions on Antennas & Propagation, and IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems.
+Dr. Brito-Brito serves as a reviewer for the IEEE Transactions on Microwave Theory and Techniques, IEEE Transactions on Antennas & Propagation, and IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems; with more than 50 verified reviews.
 He was the IEEE Guadalajara Section Secretary from 2019 to 2020.
 He was the IEEE MTT-S Guadalajara Chapter Chair from 2015 to 2018, as well as the Financial Chair of the First IEEE MTT-S Latin America Microwave Conference (LAMC- 2016, Puerto Vallarta, Mexico).
 He is an IEEE Senior Member since 2020.

-He has published 12 journal papers and 42 conference papers, with an H index of 6.
-He has 2 patents.
+He has published 12 journal papers and 42 conference papers, as well as 2 patents; with an H index of 6 and more than 110 times cited.
 Dr. Brito-Brito is also the co-author of the book chapter “Reconfigurable Microwave Filters” in the Book “Microwave and Millimeter-Wave Technologies from Photonic Bandgap Devices to Antenna and Applications” from In-Tech in March 2010.
 He has advised two graduated Ph.D. students and several graduated B.Sc. and M.Sc. student dissertations.